 What can you do to not be manipulated

 This article certainly was not intended to be anti-science.
-Despite all of these example, science remains the best available fact-finding tool.
-However, the article was deliberately intended to be anti-bad-science, anti-overconfident-science and anti-something-else-presented-as-science.
+Despite all of these examples, science remains the best available fact-finding tool.
+However, the article was deliberately intended to be anti-bad-science, anti-overconfident-science, and anti-something-else-presented-as-science.

 People often say that personal experience is the worst source of information.
 It is true when it applies to situations where personal experience doesn’t provide the whole answer due to its limitations.
 If we would rely solely on our personal experience, most of us would believe that the Earth is flat, simply because we perceived only a tiny fraction of the sphere, which looks flat to us.
-In this case, scientific measurements of the earth allow us to see much further than the horizon and allow us to confirm that the Earth is round.
-However, personal experience is what you should rely on when something is being said that clearly contradicts, rather than expands, it.
+In this case, scientific measurements of the Earth allow us to see much further than the horizon and allow us to confirm that the Earth is round.